fredgibbs/fredgibbs.github.io/tutorials/qgis/linking-and-styling-data-with-qgis.md

 Let's just check out the data first.
 Right click on the _CO-EST2013-Alldata_ layer and "Open Attribute Table".
 Notice that our CSV file has loaded properly and contains lots of great data, like county name (the CTYNAME field) with lots of data about it, including the 2010 population (labeled as CENSUS2010POP.
 Take notice of the CTYNAME field.
 Close the Attribute Table.

 Now, open the attribute table for our original map of the counties.
 You'll notice that it, too, contains a field (=column) listing all the county names, but in this file it's called NAMELSAD.
-Because our two datasets (the county geographic data and the population data) both have the county names.
-It doesn't matter that one is labeled as CTYNAME and the other as NAMELSAD because we can see (from just browsing through them) that the data is _exactly_ the same (ie county names with Capitalization and the word "County" in each case.
+Our two datasets (the county geographic data and the population data) both have the county names, and it doesn't matter that one is labeled as CTYNAME and the other as NAMELSAD because we can see (from just browsing through them) that the data is _exactly_ the same (ie county names with Capitalization and the word "County" in each case.
 Because of this congruity, we can join these tables together so that we can visualize the population data on our county map.
 Close the attribute table for now.

 ## Joining Datasets Together